 14. La Casa Estrecha

-It was designed by architect Antonio Alvarez and is easy to spot since its painted bright yellow.
+Architect Antonio Alvarez designed it, and is easy to spot since its painted bright yellow.
 Today, no one lives there – although they could – Alvarez uses it as a space to showcase his other artwork.
 Tours are available on weekdays, but you must book in advance.

 See Related: Best Places to Travel in December on a Budget